Hungary in World War II: Movement to the right

 In Hungary, the joint effect of the Great Depression and the Treaty of Trianon resulted in shifting the political mood of the country towards the right.
+The Treaty - imposed on the vanquished nations of the First World War by the victors - effectively reduced Hungary's territory by two-thirds.
+Efforts to reverse the severance of these territories took a central role in Hungarian political life for the next two decades.
 In 1932, the regent Miklós Horthy appointed a new prime minister, Gyula Gömbös.
 Gömbös was identified with the Hungarian National Defence Association (Magyar Országos Véderő Egylet, or MOVE).
 He led Hungarian international policy towards closer cooperation with Germany, and started an effort to assimilate minorities in Hungary.
 Gömbös signed a trade agreement with Germany (21 February 1934) that led to fast expansion of the economy, drawing Hungary out of the Great Depression but making the country dependent on the German economy for both raw materials and export revenues.

 Gömbös advocated a number of social reforms, one-party government, revision of the Treaty of Trianon, and Hungary's withdrawal from the League of Nations.
 Although he assembled a strong political machine, his efforts to achieve his vision and reforms were frustrated by a parliament composed mostly of István Bethlen's supporters and by Hungary's creditors, who forced Gömbös to follow conventional policies in dealing with the economic and financial crisis.
 The result of the 1935 elections gave Gömbös more solid support in parliament.
 He succeeded in gaining control of the ministries of finance, industry, and defense and in replacing several key military officers with his supporters.
 In October 1936, he died due to kidney problems without realizing his goals.

+Meanwhile, ultra-nationalism was on the rise.
+In 1935, Hungarian extremist Ferenc Szálasi founded a fascist party, The Party of National Will, which evolved into the Arrow Cross Party, which closely mimicked Nazi politics and anti-semitism.